A lush vertical green wall can transform the appearance of your home and can serve as a lovely separate illusion on duplex homes.

 5. Be Part of a New Global Movement

-There’s a global movement now being pushed, the WELL Building Standard, which aims to transform the building and communities in a way that people can thrive.
+There’s a global movement now being pushed, the WELL Building Standard, which aims to transform the building and communities so that people can thrive.

-WELL Building Standard is the first to focus on the ways that buildings can drive better choices and improve people’s comfort, health, and wellness.
+WELL Building Standard is the first to focus on how buildings can drive better choices and improve people’s comfort, health, and wellness.

-A green wall is one of the key design features we recommend to improve not only the aesthetic look of the building but also improve the health and wellbeing of a building’s occupants, especially in compact spaces.
+A green wall is one of the key design features we recommend to improve the aesthetic look of the building and improve the health and well-being of a building’s occupants, especially in compact spaces.

 They are an increasingly common sight in new builds around the world.
 This will only be more popular as they become easier and more economical to maintain.
 As the technology around improves, the water and lighting systems improve.

 For more information about building consultation and inspection services, visit our Help Centre.